eevee/eev.ee/content/2016-06-22-graphical-fidelity-is-ruining-video-games.markdown

 ### Progression feels linear and prescripted

+Portal dodged a huge bullet by not trying to emulate real-world environments, instead setting the player in deliberately-constructed test chambers.
+Games like Half-Life 2, which takes place in a realistic city, have a problem on their hands: realistic manmade spaces are designed for efficiency and utility, not interesting exploration.
+A very common trick is to just have the world be partially-destroyed.
+Apartment buildings are not terribly exciting to explore, so let's jam half the doors and put a few upturned cars in the street.

+This sucks.
+The design serves the realistic aesthetic, not the player's experience, and has to be awkwardly contorted to fit into the game.
+The thing I love about Doom's "abstract" design is that it can serve the gameplay _first_ and be fit to aesthetics second.
+Metroid Prime did an excellent job of this as well, and I'd even call its design abstract — it has a lot more detail than Doom, sure, but the rooms are more like handwaved concepts than slices of a space that would reasonably exist.
+(Who would fill a cave with powered doors, anyway?
+Who cares?)

-Ah, but the main draw of Portal is one of my favorite properties of games: you could manipulate the environment itself.
+But returning to Portal, its main draw is one of my favorite properties of games: you could manipulate the environment itself.
 It's the whole point of the game, even.
 And it seems to be conspicuously missing from many modern "realistic" games, partly because real environments _are_ just static, but also in large part because...  of the graphics!

 Rendering a very complex scene _is hard_, so modern map formats do a whole lot of computing stuff ahead of time.
 (For similar reasons, albeit more primitive ones, vanilla Doom can't move walls sideways.)
 Having any of the environment actually move or change is thus _harder_, so it tends to be reserved for fancy cutscenes when you press the button that lets you progress.
 And because grandiose environmental changes aren't very realistic, that button often just opens a door or blows something up.